jacopoantonello/enzpy/README.md

 ### Mac OS X

-The easiest way to use this toolbox is to install `Anaconda
-<http://continuum.io/downloads>`__ for Python 3, which includes all the
-necessary packages in `Requirements`_, except for PyQt5 and CVXOPT.
+The easiest way to use this toolbox is to install [Anaconda](http://continuum.io/downloads) for Python 3, which includes all the necessary packages in requirements, except for PyQt5 and CVXOPT.
 Once you have installed Anaconda, create an environment:

 ```bash